ashleytowner/dotfiles2/README.md

 ./install.sh
 ```

+### fzf
+fzf's completion setup is different depending on your operating system,
+refer to [this guide](https://github.com/junegunn/fzf#installation) for setting it up

 ## Local Overriding

 Sometimes you may want to have some specific overrides on each machine that you don't want to commit to the central repo.
 To do this, you can use local override files which will be loaded at the end of various dotfiles.
 Below is a list of the currently configured override files: